 Q: How much does it cost to create a PRORAGIS profile?A: There is no cost to register and create a profile.
 If you are a NRPA member you can access the reports for free.
 Non-members can purchase report access for $200 annually.

 Q: Do I have to be a member of NRPA in order to participate?A: No, any entity that provides park and recreation services can register and create a PRORAGIS profile.
 The value of the data will be the highest for those providers that have the most peers registering and creating profiles.
-For example, a park and recreation department from Australia will find the database of greater value if there are several Australian departments with profiles; the same would be true for park and recreation departments operating on Native American reservations or military installations.
+For example, a park and recreation department that operates on Native American reservations will find the database of greater value if there are several other departments operating on Native American reservations in the database.
+The same would be true of park and recreation departments operating on military installations.